averykhoo/vibe-player-v3/REFACTOR_PLAN.md

     * **Storybook-First Development:** UI components must be fully developed and verified in Storybook, using the Context API for mock injection, before being integrated into the main application.
 This de-risks UI development and ensures components are robust and reusable.
+    * **Dual State Persistence Model:** To provide both shareability and user convenience, the application uses a dual-state model.
+Ephemeral **session state** is serialized to the URL for sharing.
+Persistent **user preferences** (e.g., favorite VAD settings) are saved to `localStorage` to be applied across sessions.
+A strict three-tiered loading hierarchy (Defaults -> Preferences -> URL) ensures predictable state initialization.

 ---